-Paul Frank (Executive Director) co-founded SIL LEAD and brings 30 years of experience working with language issues in developing country contexts.
+Paul Frank (Executive Director) cofounded SIL LEAD and brings 30 years of experience working with language issues in developing country contexts.
 Prior to leading SIL LEAD, Paul was the Director of International Relations and Vice President for Academic Affairs for SIL International.
 For 17 years, he implemented and led language development fieldwork in Colombia for SIL.
 Paul has also served as a board member for SIL International for three years.
 He holds a PhD in Linguistics from the University of Pennsylvania.
 Paul is also SIL LEAD's Bloom Master Trainer and is responsible for certifying Bloom Trainers.

-Valori Maresco (Accountant) joined SIL LEAD in June 2015.
+Valori Maresco (Controller) joined SIL LEAD in June 2015.
 Accounting is her second career.
 She recently finished her formal studies and is currently in the process of preparing to take the CPA exam.
 Before coming to SIL LEAD, Valori worked for 6 years as the Women’s Ministry Director of a large church and continued her multi-year non-paid career of home-schooling her five sons.

 Clare O'Leary (Director of Community-Based Programs) cofounded SIL LEAD and brings over thirty years of experience in linguistics and education to her current role.
 Clare earned a PhD in Sociolinguistics from Georgetown University in 1988 and from 2006 to 2016 served as the Associate Executive Director for SIL International.
 There she oversaw and supported ten Area Directors as they lead language-based development work in Africa, Asia, Eurasia, the Pacific, and the Americas.
 From 2010 to early 2017, Clare served on the SIL LEAD Board of Directors, and joined the organization in her current capacity in May 2017.
 Click here for more of Clare's story.